Memphis Theological Seminary offers hybrid courses open to all students, and an MDiv Hybrid Program.

 The Master of Arts in Christian Ministry is designed to integrate biblical and theological studies with practical training for a specialized ministry.
 The degree offers students the opportunity to integrate theological reflection with the practice of lay professional ministry or other Christian service in various Christian organizations.
 This degree would help to prepare persons to serve as lay, deacon, or recognized ministers in a specialized form of ministry.
 It is not a degree for those preparing for pastoral leadership within a congregation.
 LEARN MORE

 Korean Doctor of Ministry

 Memphis Theological Seminary now offers a Night Track for our Master’s degree programs.
-The program makes it possible for a working adult to obtain their MDiv, MACM, or MAR while still maintaining their full- time job.
+The program makes it possible for a working adult to obtain their MDiv or MACM while still maintaining their full- time job.
 Classes are offered Monday, Tuesday, and Thursday evenings from 6-9 pm.
-A full time student may complete the MDiv in 4 years and the MACM and MAR may be completed in 3 years.
+A full time student may complete the MDiv in 4 years and the MACM may be completed in 3 years.
 Learn how you can become a student.